 The terms of the operating policies of the endowment funds (the Fund) will require that the Fund will be managed by the Investment Committee and approved by the board of directors.
 The Investment Committee will be responsible to oversee the portfolio's investments and monitor the investments on an ongoing basis to ensure that long-term objectives are being met.
-The Investment Committee will set a target asset allocation for the portfolio's assets and seek advice from professional investment managers which hold the assets.
-The Fund will invest funds in accordance with the standards set forth in the Ministries' investment policy.

-NOTE I - ENDOWMENT - Continued
+NOTE J - ENDOWMENT - Continued